-If we break down the construction of the NOBULL Trainer+ versus the NOBULL Trainer we can better identify which cross-training shoe is best for your training needs.
-As a fan of both the NOBULL Trainer+ and NOBULL Trainer for slightly different reasons, I wanted to put together this comparison to help you decide which shoe to go with.
+If we break down the construction of the NOBULL Impact versus the tried and true Outwork, we can better identify which cross-training shoe is best for your training needs.

 On the market for new cross-training shoes?
 Check out my TF2 Cross-Training Shoe Finder.
 This calculator matches you with trainers that I’ve reviewed that match your training needs and wants best.

-NOBULL Trainer+ Vs NOBULL Trainer Performance
+NOBULL Impact Vs NOBULL Outwork Performance

-For rope climbs and abrasion resistance, both of these shoes excel and I don’t think you can go wrong with either when it comes to their durability and tackling CrossFit workouts.
+For rope climbs and abrasion resistance, both of these shoes excel, and I don’t think you can go wrong with either when it comes to their durability and tackling CrossFit workouts.

-I think if you prefer having a lower-to-the-ground and more stable feel when lifting and doing CrossFit, then the NOBULL Trainer will be the call.
+I think if you prefer having a lower-to-the-ground and more stable feel when lifting and doing CrossFit, then the NOBULL Outwork will be the call.
 However, if you like a bit more comfort and “bounce” in your shoes, then the Trainer+ is a good option.

-The outsoles in both models grip really well on a variety of surfaces and the upper constructions are highly durable which is another perk for outdoor training and versatile workouts.
+The outsoles in both models grip really well on a variety of surfaces, and the upper constructions are highly durable, which is another perk for outdoor training and versatile workouts.

-If you’re wanting a shoe purely for versatile training and you’re not worried about how the shoe’s stack height influences specific lifting asks, then the NOBULL Trainer+ is a really good option to explore.
+If you’re wanting a shoe purely for versatile training and you’re not worried about how the shoe’s stack height influences specific lifting asks, then the NOBULL Impact is a really good option to explore.

-Winner: NOBULL Trainer+
+Winner: NOBULL Impact

 In the context of walking, running, and daily wear, both shoes will have slightly different performances for each setting.
-For daily wear, I like both models and feel that they’re good durable options for wearing out and about.
+For daily wear, I like both models and feel that they’re good, durable options for wearing out and about.

 The full rubber outsoles protect the midsole construction in each model well and the upper construction is easy to clean which is another perk, especially if you’re wearing these for commuting and travel.

-Regarding walking and running, I do prefer the NOBULL Trainer+ a bit more and this is due to the midsole construction and herringbone lug patterned outsole.
+Regarding walking and running, I do prefer the NOBULL Impact a bit more and this is due to the midsole construction and herringbone lug patterned outsole.
 I think this shoe is a bit more forgiving for running and walking and the outsole feels durable for tackling walks and runs on different surfaces.

 NOBULL Trainer+ Vs NOBULL Trainer Construction